The good jobs, now even better.

 I bunged this photo on cuz I think I look proper trucker like, Ahh hang on!
 I don't have the Rigger boots or the Lumberjack shirt that's open to the waist showing a string vest with yellow stains down the front from the bacon an egg sarnies, Oh an the scrap metal hanging round my neck an on my finger's.
 We might just set that photo up one day.

-Now do you notice who doing all the work?
+Now do you notice who's doing all the work?
 Yep me.
-I didn't mined tho, Driving Shep was brilliant.
+I didn't mined though, Driving Shep was brilliant.

 After the job was done I loaded Shep back on the trailer.
 First you line up the forks an slide them onto the channels underneath the rear of the trailer, secondly lift Shep up so your wheels can clear the flat plates that you can see.